gitote/gitote/README.md

 ### Where to contribute

 When in doubt, ask a [core team member](#core-team)!
 You can mention us in any issues .
-Any issue with ~7579403 tag is typically a good place to start.
+Any issue with `Good first Issue` tag is typically a good place to start.

 **Refactoring** code, e.g. improving the code without modifying the behavior is an area that can probably be done based on intuition and may not require much communication to be merged.